-After we entered the sight via the South Gate and inspected some of the ruins on the right, the space opened up and we found ourselves in the middle of the Oval Plaza.
+After we entered the site via the South Gate and inspected some of the ruins on the right, space opened up and we found ourselves in the middle of the Oval Plaza.
 I’ve never seen anything quite like this before.
 The immense plaza of Jerash is surrounded by Ionic columns in an oval shape (90x80m).
-In the middle you’ll find an altar and great views of the surrounding columns that almost form a wall of stone trees.
+In the middle, you’ll find an altar and great views of the surrounding columns that almost form a wall of stone trees.

 Cardo Maximus street

 The Oval Plaza leads to the Cardo Maximus.
 The main thoroughfare of the ancient city with shops and important structures flanking the street.
 I love Roman streets like this because it is not hard to imagine the past while walking along them.
 You can find several arches, columns and ruined churches here.

 After the main street of Jerash, we found the ancient baths and the northern Theater.
 Not as big as the Southern Theater, it was still a great reconstruction of the Roman ruins.
 Make sure you take in the view from the top seats.